amitmerchant1990/glyphilectron/README.md

 Glyphilectron
 ==============

-> Find [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons) right from the menubar/tray.
+> Find over 250 [Bootstrap's Glyphicons](http://getbootstrap.com/components/#glyphicons) right from the menubar/tray.

 ## How To Use